 The next step comes with introducing your dog to nail trims early on.
 The first few times should be slow.
 Visualize the scenario before attempting it.
 You may even have to take a break part way through nail trimming (after every paw or even every nail) to do a more enjoyable activity or give your pet a treat if your pet begins to get anxious.
 Once he is calm, you may return to the task.
 Repeat this process until you have done all four paws.

 Do not panic if your puppy becomes stressed.
 The best way to help your pet feel safe is to remain calm, patient and assertive throughout the process.
 Your ultimate goal is get your pet to associate having his feet handled and his nails trimmed with a positive feeling so take your time, distract him, but keep returning to handling his feet and eventually trimming his nails.

 If these steps are not taken during your average puppy’s development, he may come to be defensive or even fearful about having his feet touched, especially if it only happens when he is getting his nails trimmed.
 However, if you take these steps at home, it will make his trips to the groomer and to TCAP much more enjoyable for both him and you.
 To get your dog nail trims, microchipping, vaccines or other wellness services, you can visit a TCAP location during our walk-in vaccine hours.
+Please note, dogs coming to TCAP for nail trims must be current on their rabies vaccine (vaccinated at least 7 days prior).
 We look forward to seeing you soon!

 Is giving your dog a bath a fight? – Learn the best process for Bathing your Dog